microsoft/TileIR/SUPPORT.md

 # Support

-Welcome to the BitBLAS support page!
-BitBLAS is a cutting-edge framework designed for generating high-performance CUDA/HIP code for BLAS operators.
-Whether you're working on projects like BitNet, GPTQ, or similar, BitBLAS is here to accelerate your development with its robust features.
+Welcome to the TileLang support page!
+TileLang extends Apache TVM with a more accessible approach to writing high-performance GPU kernels.
+It currently supports CUDA targets including Ampere (sm_80+), Turing (sm_75), and Volta (sm_70) architectures.
+Whether you are working on common operators like GEMM and convolution or more advanced features like flash attention, TileLang aims to provide a more streamlined development experience while maintaining performance on par with hand-optimized implementations.

-## How to File Issues and Get Help
+## How to Report Issues and Request Features

-### Reporting Bugs or Requesting Features

-If you encounter a bug or have a feature request, we encourage you to file an issue through our GitHub Issues page.
-Please follow these steps:
+### Bug Reports and Feature Requests

+We encourage you to use our GitHub Issues page to report any bugs or request new features:
-1. **Search Existing Issues**: Before creating a new issue, please search the existing ones to avoid duplicates.
+	1. Search Existing Issues: Before filing a new issue, please check if a similar one already exists.
-2. **Create a New Issue**: If your issue is new, go ahead and file it as a new issue.
-Provide as much detail as possible to help us understand and address it efficiently.
+	2. File a New Issue: If you don’t find a matching entry, open a new issue and include as many details as possible—such as environment info, steps to reproduce, and the output logs.
+This will help us quickly understand and address your problem.

-### Seeking Help and Questions
+### Getting Help and Asking Questions

-For questions and help with using BitBLAS, we offer the following channels:

-- **GitHub Discussions**: For community support, sharing ideas, and discussing best practices, please visit our [GitHub Discussions](https://github.com/YOUR_REPO/discussions).
+If you have questions about using TileLang, best practices, or performance tuning, there are several ways to get support:
+	•	GitHub Discussions: Join the community at TileLang Discussions to ask questions, share ideas, and discuss development strategies.
-- **Stack Overflow**: Use the tag `BitBLAS` when posting questions.
-This is monitored by our team and the community.
+	•	Stack Overflow: Use the TileLang tag when asking questions.
+The project maintainers and community members regularly check the tag and can offer assistance.

 ## Microsoft Support Policy

-Support for BitBLAS is primarily provided through the above-mentioned community channels.
-We strive to address issues and questions in a timely manner, leveraging the collective knowledge and experience of the BitBLAS community.
+This project is open-source and community-driven.
+Primary support channels are the community forums and issue tracker mentioned above.
+While maintainers and contributors strive to respond promptly, we rely on community engagement to help address questions and improve the codebase.

-## Contributing to BitBLAS
+## Contributing to TileLang

-We warmly welcome contributions to the BitBLAS project.
-Whether it's improving the documentation, adding new features, or fixing bugs, your contributions are invaluable to us.
-Please refer to our [CONTRIBUTING.md](./CONTRIBUTING.md) file for more details on how to contribute.

-Before submitting a pull request, you may need to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-The CLA process is straightforward and only needs to be completed once.
+We encourage contributions from anyone interested in improving TileLang.
+Contributions can range from code enhancements and feature implementations to documentation improvements and bug fixes.
+If you’re interested in contributing, please refer to our CONTRIBUTING.md file for guidelines, including the process for signing the Contributor License Agreement (CLA), which you only need to complete once.

+Your involvement helps shape TileLang’s future, ensuring it remains a versatile and high-performance tool for GPU kernel development.

+This revised support page contextualizes the assistance and community channels around TileLang, while ensuring it is distinct from the original README and the previously provided content.